Lida87/DailyQuotes/README.md

 # DailyQuotes

-Daily Quotes is a web application to display motivational quotes by ctching it from a Quotes API.
+Daily Quotes is going to be a web application to display motivational quotes to the users.